Midstate senator called racist for comments about inner city students and college

 HARRISBURG, Pa.
-(WHTM) – Comments attributed to Senator John Eichelberger (R-Blair/Cumberland/Franklin/Fulton/Huntingdon) have created controversy and quite a buzz at the Capitol.
+(WHTM) – Comments attributed to Sen. John Eichelberger have created controversy and quite a buzz at the Capitol.

 Here’s the quote from the Carlisle Sentinel’s website: